dojoengine/book/src/tutorial/onchain-chess/3-legal.md

     }
 ```

-Great! then we can able to make each tests that expected to be fail if we pass non legal moves.
-As an example, let's try to make `test_piecetype_ilegal` test function that check the function `is_right_piece_move` function in move system is working as expected.
+Great! then we can able to make each test that is expected to fail if we pass nonlegal moves.
+As an example, let's try to make `test_piecetype_ilegal` test function that checks the function `is_right_piece_move` function in the move system is working as expected.

 ```rust,ignore
     #[test]